Salvoxia/cynoCloakMod/README.md

 ###### 19.04.2014, v0.6:
 - updated to work with EDK 4.2+

-###### 17.07.1015, v0.7
+###### 17.07.2015, v0.7
 - added Entosis Links

-###### 09.02.1015, v0.8
+###### 09.02.1016, v0.8
 - fixes for compatbility with PHP 7
 - fixes a display problem in Firefox if only two of three icons are displayed

+###### 09.09.2016, v0.9
+- the modified template is now injected automatically, it is compatible with the [highlight_capitals](https://github.com/Salvoxia/highlight_capitals) and [zkb_disqus](https://github.com/Salvoxia/zkb_disqus) mods

 ### Installation

 There are still some css issues depending on the used theme, especially with the width of the kill list table.
-Extract the mod folder from this archive to /mods/.
-Backup your killlisttable.tpl file from /themes/yourtheme/templates/ and replace it with the one from this archive (only tested with default theme).
-If you're using a different theme and run into errors or have already made custom changes to the tpl file, you have to manually add the following lines:
+If you're using a different theme than one based on the default (regarding layout) and run into any problems or have already made custom changes to the tpl file, you have to copy your killlisttable.tpl from themes/yourtheme/templates to mods/CynoCloakMod/templates, overwrite the existing one and manually add the following lines:

 FIND:
 ```html